 13. Earn quality backlinks from different sources

-Link building, which is when you earn links from other sites to your own, is one of the biggest factors associated with higher rankings in Google.
+Link building is when you earn links from other sites to your own.
+It’s one of the biggest factors associated with higher rankings in Google.

 The goal with backlinks is to have diversity in the domains linking to you.

 Earning a backlink from the same site over and over is nice, and may send you referral traffic—which is good too!—but when it comes to straight up SEO, it’s better to acquire links from lots of different credible sites in your niche.

 This post was updated by Liane Walker on Oct 23, 2019 to provide food bloggers with the best, most relevant SEO tips available, and will continue to be updated over time.

 Note: Foodie Digital participates in affiliate programs for select plugins and web hosts.
 The opinions we share are based on our own in-depth research, and the ongoing need for our members to use SEO tools that are future-proofed, credible, professional and well supported.